 Steeped in history, the Club was founded in 1872 and a plaque on the pavilion acknowledges it as being the “cradle of Women’s Cricket”.
 The Women’s Cricket Association was formed in 1926 following a series of women’s games at the Club that summer.
 Continuing that tradition, the Club still hosts a festival of women’s cricket in August each year.

-More recently the Club celebrated victory at Lord’s, winning the 2020 National Village Cup at Lord’s and in 2022 the extensive 150th birthday celebrations featured a game against the MCC.
+In 2022 the club's extensive 150th birthday celebrations featured a game against the MCC.